chipotle/Slimx/README.md

 ### Constructor

-The required first argument is your Slim application object.
-The optional second argument is a database name for the PDO object to instantiate.
+The optional first argument is a database name for the PDO object to instantiate, if you're using the "@" placeholder trick described above.
+If you're just using one database you don't need it.

-	$db = new \Slimx\DB($app, 'mydb');
+	$db = new \Slimx\DB();

 ### DB::pdo()